webpro-nl/knip/README.md

 One important goal of Knip is to minimize the amount of configuration necessary.
 So when there are feasible ways to infer things automatically, reducing the amount of configuration, please open an issue.

-### How do I handle too much output/false positives?
+### How do I handle too many output/false positives?

 #### Too many unused files